Scale your business with our modular plugins.

 Bonus Tip: Disable Checkout Fields to Test WooCommerce Orders Quickly

-When you test the WooCommerce order, you might need to add the billing or shipping details during checkout.
-If you do several tests this can be annoying and make you lose valuable time because you’ll need to enter the details every time.
-In this section, we will show you how you can disable unnecessary fields during checkout when testing orders to help you save some time.
+When testing the WooCommerce order, you may need to add the billing or shipping details during checkout.
+If you conduct multiple tests, this can be pretty unpleasant and waste valuable time, as you’ll need to re-enter the details each time.

 In your WordPress dashboard, go to Plugins > Add New and search for WooCommerce Direct Checkout.
 Then, install and activate it.